-- (2) Siting should protect the rural character of the township. - (a) Proposed buildings and uses create minimal conflict with neighbors. - 2. (b) New driveways, houses or outbuildings will be located a minimum of 500 feet away from adjacent farm buildings and residences, unless the adjacent residence is the property of the person proposing the new building or is a new residence that is part of a "cluster development."
-At the discretion of the town board and planning commission, balancing various competing goals and objectives of the town plan, exceptions to this rule may sometimes be allowed.
-Such exceptions might include situations such as the following: - (i) where the enforcement of the rule is impossible because the parcel is too small; - (ii) where the placement of the new driveway in accordance with the rule would disturb important natural resources such as agricultural land, or; - (iii) if the adjoining landowner has no objection to the structure being placed close to his or her property than the rule would require. - 3. (c) Buildings are to be sited and designed to minimize visual impact when viewed from existing houses and public roads.
-Buildings are to be hidden from Town roads whenever possible. - 4. (d) On properties with exposed hilltops or ridges, roof lines cannot extend above the hilltop or ridge line, if possible. - 5. (e) Natural vegetation should be left in place to screen new buildings.
-Where natural vegetation is not present, screening by plantings, berms, or other features may be required to mitigate the impact of residential development. - b) Lot size:
+- (2) Siting should protect the rural character of the township. - (a) Proposed buildings and uses create minimal conflict with neighbors. - (b) New driveways, houses or outbuildings will be located a minimum of 500 feet away from adjacent out-buildings and residences, unless the adjacent residence is also the property of the person proposing the new building and is part of a planned "cluster development."
+Buildings and driveways must be 100' from existing property lines.
+At the discretion of the Town Board and Planning Commission, balancing various competing goals and objectives of the town plan, exceptions to this rule may sometimes be allowed.
+Such exceptions might include situations such as the following: - (i) where the enforcement of the rule is impossible because the parcel is too small; - (ii) where the placement of the new driveway in accordance with the rule would disturb important natural resources such as agricultural land, or; - (iii) if the adjoining landowner has no objection to the structure being placed close to his or her property than the rule would require. - (c) Buildings are to be sited and designed to minimize visual impact when viewed from existing houses and public roads.
+Buildings are to be hidden from Town roads whenever possible. - (d) On properties with exposed hilltops or ridges, roof lines cannot extend above the hilltop or ridge line, if possible.

+(e) Natural vegetation should be left in place to screen new buildings.
+Where natural vegetation is not present, screening by plantings, berms, or other features may be required to mitigate the impact of residential development.

+b) Lot size: